 Apart from virgin olive oil, olive trees offer top-quality wood that locals use to create durable kitchen utensils, such as bowls and cutting boards.

-If you want to move away from silicon and plastic, olive wood products are a more eco-friendly alternative that can even last longer.
+If you want to avoid silicon and plastic, olive wood products are a more eco-friendly alternative that lasts longer.
+You can find such olive wood items in souvenir stores all around Crete.

 You can discern their quality from the silky smooth surface and natural smell.
 After all, the artists use only Cretan olive oil to coat the final products; they apply no chemicals.